Articles by Exergen President Francesco Pompei Ph.D.

 There are two things that need to be calibrated for with the IRt/c.

 - EMISSIVITY – A target's ability to emit energy compared to a blackbody is called emissivity.
 The IRt/c is calibrated on targets with an emissivity of 0.9, and in ambient blocks that simulate real world conditions.
 Every target will have a different emissivity, so a calibration must take place to compensate for emissivity.
-First thing to do is measure the target's true temperature with a reliable reference (Exergen's D or DX Series thermometer on a non-metal or coated metal target).
+First thing to do is measure the target's true temperature with a reliable reference (Exergen's D Series thermometer on a non-metal or coated metal target).
 Record that temperature.
 At the same time aim the IRt/c at the target.
 Adjust the input device by using the GAIN, CAL HIGH, or SPAN in the input device to match the reference.

 This is what's called a 2 POINT CALIBRATION.
 If your input device only has the capability to do just the OFFSET, you should do a ONE POINT CALIBRATION at the target's control temperature.